 Pros & cons of Breeze insurance

-- It’s an all digital process with no paperwork, sales people, phone calls, or medical exams in most cases, so there’s no purchase pressure.
+In most cases, it’s an all-digital process with no paperwork, salespeople, phone calls, or medical exams, so there’s no purchase pressure.

-- Breeze has affordable rates and automatically recommends the best base policy for convenience, but also allows you to customize.
+Breeze has affordable rates and recommends the best base policy for convenience, but it also allows you to customize.

-- You can pay your premium annually at a lower cost than paying monthly.
+You can pay your annual premium at a lower cost than paying monthly.

-- There is no FAQ on its website, so you have to call or email with questions.
+No FAQ on its website, so you must call or email with questions.

 What benefits and features does Breeze offer?